227 Wimbledon Park Road,

 It was immediately converted into an Essoldo Bingo Club, later operated by Ladbrokes.
 From 1987, was in use as a snooker club, first known as Jester’s Snooker Club, and last known as Riley’s Pool & Snooker Club until closure in the summer of 2010.

-There is a strong local campaign with support to re-open the Plaza as a cinema again.
+There was a strong local campaign with support to re-open the Plaza as a cinema again, but this was not to be and permission to demolish was granted in June 2013, and it was razed in 2014.

 Just login to your account and subscribe to this theater